Guikingone/SchedulerBundle/doc/worker.md

 **PS: The default worker can be retrieved via `$forkedWorker->getOptions()['forkedFrom']`.**

 **PS II: You can determine if the current worker is a fork via the option `isForked`.**

+## Extending

+The worker can easily be extended thanks to [WorkerInterface](../src/Worker/WorkerInterface.php) but it forces you to implement your own logic and respect the contract.

+A better alternative could be to extend [AbstractWorker](../src/Worker/AbstractWorker.php) and use the `run` method inside the `execute` one, this way, you can easily define your own process and access the core logic of the worker (task handling, errors handling, etc).